-Only the laptops with best battery life can crush the most premium machines no matter how stacked their specs are, because laptops are useless if they can't hold a charge.
+Only the laptops with the best battery life can crush the most premium machines no matter how stacked their specs are because laptops are useless if they can't hold a charge.

 Fortunately, there are plenty of notebooks that go the distance.
 Using our Laptop Mag Battery Test 2.0, which involves continuous Web surfing over Wi-Fi at 150 nits of brightness, we've identified the laptops with best battery life on the market.

 - Check out the best laptops and best business laptops

 - See the best Chromebooks and the best virtual tabletop software

 - Check out the best smartphones and best cheap laptop deals

 We're talking more than 13 hours of endurance, which should more than suffice for that cross-country flight, a long day of meetings or multiple, back-to-back classes.
 These laptops can be anything, from premium consumer laptops to business laptops to even gaming laptops, yes, gaming laptops, like the Asus ROG Zephyrus G14, which achieved more battery life than the 16-inch MacBook Pro thanks to its AMD Ryzen CPU.
 With AMD pushing battery life as one of its key features, Intel has a ton of work cut out for it.
 A great laptop with single digit battery life is the HP Envy 14 (2021).
 A decent laptop with double digit battery life is the Huawei MateBook X Pro (2021).
 If you're looking for a 2-in-1 business laptop, check out our Dell Latitude 7320 2-in-1 review.
 Also, see our best back to school sales page.